argodev/study/docs/ctf/portswigger.md

 With this knowledge, I re-structured my query to close out the end of the `img` tag and render my javascript.
 Submitting this: `test'"><script>alert();</script>` allowed me to solve the challenge.

-### DOM XSS in innerHTML sink using source location.search
+### :material-gauge-empty: DOM XSS in innerHTML sink using source location.search

+!!! question
     This lab contains a DOM-based cross-site scripting vulnerability in the search blog functionality.
 It uses an `innerHTML` assignment, which changes the HTML contents of a `div` element, using data from `location.search`.

 The Javascript on the page looks like the following: